prashantbaher/tcc-blog/4-about.md

 I gave my time in finding a suitable replacement for that blog and then I started this blog.

 I hope you enjoy learning from these tutorials and create macros from your own.

+If you have any question you can e-mail at below given e-mail id.